MannLabs/alphatims/README.md

 ## Test data

-AlphaTims is compatible with both data-dependant acquisition (DDA) and data-independant acquisition (DIA).
+AlphaTims is compatible with both ddaPASEF and diaPASEF.
 Initial investigation of Bruker TimsTOF data files can be done by opening the the .tdf file in the .d folder with an [SQL browser](https://sqlitebrowser.org/).

+### Test sample

+A test sample of human cervical cancer cells (HeLa, S3, ATCC) is provided for AlphaTims.
+These cells were cultured in Dulbecco's modified Eagle's medium (all Life Technologies Ltd., UK).
+Subsequently, the cells were collected, washed, flash-frozen, and stored at -80 °C.
+Following the previously published [in-StageTip protocol](https://www.nature.com/articles/nmeth.2834), cell lysis, reduction, and alkylation with chloroacetamide were carried out simultaneously in a lysis buffer (PreOmics, Germany).
+The resultant dried peptides were reconstituted in water comprising 2 vol% acetonitrile and 0.1% vol% trifluoroacetic acid, yielding a 200 ng/µL solution.
+This solution was further diluted with water containing 0.1% vol% formic acid.
+The manufacturer's instructions were followed to load approximately 200ng peptides onto Evotips (Evosep, Denmark).

+### LC

+Single-run LC-MS analysis was executed via an [Evosep One liquid chromatography system (Evosep)](https://doi.org/10.1074/mcp.TIR118.000853).
+This was coupled online with a hybrid [TIMS quadrupole TOF mass spectrometer (Bruker timsTOF Pro, Germany)](https://doi.org/10.1074/mcp.TIR118.000900).
+A silica emitter (Bruker) was placed inside a nano-electrospray ion source (Captive spray source, Bruker) and connected to an 8 cm x 150 µm reverse phase column to perform liquid chromatography.
+The column was packed with 1.5 µm C18-beads (Pepsep, Denmark).
+Mobile phases were water and acetonitrile, buffered with 0.1% formic acid.
+The samples were separated with a predefined 60 samples per day method (Evosep).

 ### DDA

-A 21 min HeLA DDA dataset (803 Mb) is available for [download here](https://datashare.biochem.mpg.de/s/2sWNvImHwdELg55/download).
+A ddaPASEF dataset (803 Mb) is available for [download here](https://datashare.biochem.mpg.de/s/2sWNvImHwdELg55/download).
+Each topN acquisition cycle consisted of 10 PASEF MS/MS scans, and the accumulation and ramp times were set to 100 ms. Single-charged precursors were excluded using a polygon filter in the m/z-ion mobility plane.
+Furthermore, all precursors, which reached the target value of 20000, were excluded for 0.4 min from the acquisition.
+Precursors were isolated with a quadrupole window of 2 Th for m/z <700 and 3 Th for m/z >700.

 ### DIA

-A small Bruker TimsTOF DIA dataset with a 5 minute gradient containing tryptic HeLa peptides is available for [download here](https://datashare.biochem.mpg.de/s/s7zuTMilCOkYb2K/download).
+The same sample was also acquired with diaPASEF and is also available for [download here](https://datashare.biochem.mpg.de/s/jHph7AmaKivDSZJ/download).
+The "high-speed” method (mass range: m/z 400 to 1000, 1/K0: 0.6 – 1.6 Vs cm- 2, diaPASEF windows: 8 x 25 Th) was used, as described in [Meier et al](https://www.nature.com/articles/s41592-020-00998-0).

 ## Usage